infovirtuel/Atera-Report-Generator/README.md

 It's awesome and is a must-have for regular power users.

 Also please check out the OS End of life & geolocation features!

-## 1.5.5.x

-I will split the linux build and the MacOS build from the windows build in ARG 1.5.5.x.

-The windows build will stay the main focus of developement.

-The linux build will focus on the web version, cli and docker, while the backend will remain compatible with the main Windows Build.

-The macOS build will only retain the GUI.

 # Feature Summary: